Fastest Shed: Trials and events

 In mid 2017, Nicks drove Fastest Shed from Land's End to John O'Groats to raise funds for a hospice charity.
 Nicks broke this trip at Elvington airfield to attempt a 100 mph run, but the vehicle only achieved a maximum of 96 mph on this occasion.
 A few days after arriving in John O'Groats, Nicks embarked on the North Coast 500 route around the coast of Scotland, which he completed in 12 hours.

 World records

-On 16 September 2017 Nicks set his first shed world speed record, breaking the previous record of 94 km/h held by Edd China, by achieving a speed of 129.831 km/h at Elvington airfield, Yorkshire.
+On 16 September 2017, Nicks set his first shed world speed record.
+He broke the previous record of 94 km/h held by Edd China, by achieving a speed of 129.831 km/h at Elvington airfield, Yorkshire.

-On 12 May 2018 Fastest Shed broke its first record, on Pendine Sands, Carmarthenshire, Wales, with a recorded speed of 101.046 mph.
+On 12 May 2018, Fastest Shed broke its first record on Pendine Sands, Carmarthenshire, Wales, with a recorded speed of 101.046 mph.

-Fastest Shed broke the record for the third time, surpassing its previous record by a narrow margin, recording a speed of 101.581 mph, again on Pendine Sands, at the Straightliners “Top Speed” event on 23 September 2018.
+Fastest Shed broke the record for the third time, surpassing its previous record by a narrow margin, recording a speed of 101.581 mph, again on Pendine Sands, at the Straightliners "Top Speed" event on 23 September 2018.